Reform of Medical and Social Expert Commission: Expert Teams Establish Disability for Only One Year for Irreversible Health Conditions

 The Ministry of Health assures that the OPFO system operates according to clear criteria, but patients face disregard of direct legal norms.

-MSEC Reform: Expert Teams Establish Disability Only for One Year for Irreversible Health Conditions
+Reform of Medical and Social Expert Commission: Expert Teams Establish Disability for Only One Year for Irreversible Health Conditions

 Follow the latest news on SUD.UA social networks

-Ukraine has begun a large-scale transformation of the medical and social expertise system, replacing the discredited MSEC with the assessment of a person's daily functioning (OPFO) system.
+Ukraine has begun a large-scale transformation of the medical and social expertise system, replacing the discredited Medical and Social Expert Commission (MSEC) with the assessment of a person's daily functioning (APDF) system.
 The main goals of the reform were proclaimed to be digitalization, transparency, and compliance with international standards.

-However, as practice shows, the "digital signboard" often conceals old approaches to patient assessment.
+However, as practice shows, the "digital signboard" often covers old approaches to patient assessment.
 The issue of setting disability terms for persons with irreversible anatomical defects and conditions becomes particularly acute.
-In this article, we analyze the legal conflict between the requirements of the Cabinet of Ministers Resolution No. 1338 and the actions of expert teams on the ground, using a specific appeal to the editorial office of the "Judicial and Legal Newspaper" as an example.
+In this article, we analyze the legal conflict between the requirements of CMU Resolution No. 1338 and the actions of expert teams on the ground, using a specific appeal to the editorial office of the "Judicial and Legal Newspaper" as an example.

 A citizen who underwent the procedure under the new rules points out the inconsistency of the rules with life realities.
 The expert team recorded the presence of a mechanical aortic valve prosthesis and characterized the condition as a "stable irreversible pathology."

-According to paragraph 79 of Appendix 1 to the Criteria approved by Cabinet of Ministers Resolution No. 1338, such a condition implies establishing a disability group indefinitely.
+According to paragraph 79 of Appendix 1 to the Criteria approved by CMU Resolution No. 1338, such a condition implies establishing a disability group indefinitely.
 However, ignoring their own conclusions about "irreversibility," the commission limited the disability term to one year.
-This creates a situation where a patient with an unchanged medical status is forced to undergo annual reassessment, which contradicts the logic of the reform.
+This creates a situation where a patient with an unchanged medical status is forced to undergo an annual review, which contradicts the logic of the reform.

-The Ministry of Health emphasizes in its response that it cannot evaluate specific decisions of the expert team based solely on the description of the situation, without analyzing the full package of medical documents, the decision, the team's rationale, and other case materials.
+The Ministry of Health, in its response, emphasizes that it cannot evaluate specific decisions of the expert team based solely on the description of the situation, without analyzing the full package of medical documents, the decision, the team's rationale, and other case materials.

-The establishment of the disability group and its term depends not only on the presence of a particular diagnosis or condition but also on a comprehensive assessment of the body's functional impairments, their stability, prognosis, impact on a person's daily functioning, and other medical data.
+The establishment of the disability group and its duration depends not only on the presence of a particular diagnosis or condition but also on a comprehensive assessment of the body's functional impairments, their stability, prognosis, impact on the person's daily functioning, and other medical data.

-At the same time, Cabinet of Ministers Resolution No. 1338 indeed provides cases where disability is established indefinitely.
+At the same time, CMU Resolution No. 1338 indeed provides cases where disability is established indefinitely.
 In particular, according to paragraph 15 of the Disability Establishment Criteria, disability is established:

 • indefinitely — for persons who have anatomical defects or other irreversible impairments of organ and system functions according to part I of the appendix;

-• indefinitely — for persons undergoing repeated assessment and having a group I disability for 5 years;
+• indefinitely — for persons undergoing re-assessment who have had group I disability for 5 years;

 • for 5 years — for persons with oncological and oncohematological diseases with an unfavorable prognosis according to part II of the appendix;